Colorectal cancer risk factors

 Some studies have found that men who survive testicular cancer seem to have a higher rate of colorectal cancer and some other cancers.
 This might be because of the treatments they have received.

 Several studies have suggested that men who had radiation therapy to treat prostate cancer might have a higher risk of rectal cancer because the rectum receives some radiation during treatment.
-Most of these studies are based on men treated in the 1980s and 1990s, and the effect of more modern radiation methods on rectal cancer risk is not clear.
-There are many possible side effects of prostate cancer treatment that men should consider when making treatment decisions.
-Some doctors recommend that the risk of rectal cancer should be considered as one of those possible side effects.
+Most of these studies are based on men treated in the 1980s and 1990s, when radiation treatments were less precise than they are today.
+The effect of more modern radiation methods on rectal cancer risk is not clear.